jordandhaenens/DeliverySystem/README.md

 1. One truck per operating region
 1. Truck capacities will be static
 1. Desktop App design requirements still need to be discussed with PO
+1. The burden on the dispatcher could be greatly relieved by uploading predetermined routes for each truck

 ## WebService API Classes and Methods

-    *Provide a high level outline for how these classes will be used to maintain a current “state”*:
+Provide a high level outline for how these classes will be used to maintain a current “state”:
     A SQL Server service can be utilized to notify the desktop app when a truck has updated the database.
 This prompt triggers a GET request from the desktop app to update the dispatcher's view of the trucks.

+Describe how we will store and retrieve information from a SQL database for a recorded fuel stop:
+    The WebService API will be the gateway to the SQL database.
+It could have one, two, or three interfaces to controll specific requests to the DB.
+In my diagram I have listed three interfaces to create an additional layer of abstraction and separation of duties, however, you could just as easily have all of these methods live in a controller on the API.

+    Trucks post their status to the DB at the end of each stop and then request their NextStop until the NextStopID no longer matches their CurrentStopID and is not null.
+The desktop app requests the status of all trucks each time there is an update to the DB and the dispatcher is then able to send NextStopIDs to each truck that is waiting (we could add an extra boolean to one of the tables to indicate this).

 *Trucks* Class matching DB table
 *TruckViewModel* Class that queries previously posted data and incoming data *FuelDeliveryEvent* Class matching DB table

 ### Trucks Controller Class

 GET: .../AllTrucks
 // This method queries the DB and returns **CurrentStop**, **NextStop**(nullable), and **CurrentFuelLevel** for all trucks

 POST: .../Truck/TruckID
 // This method receives a truck's **TruckID**, **CurrentStop**, and **CurrentFuelLevel** at the endstage of a stop.
 Using a ViewModel, it queries the DB for the truck's previous CurrentFuelLevel and calculates TotalFuelDelivered for CurrentStop.
 It then updates the appropriate tables in DB with **TruckID**, **CurrentStopID**, **FuelLevelPercent**, and **FuelDeliveredPercent**

 ### Stops Controller Class

 GET: .../NextStop/TruckID
 // This method queries the DB and returns the **NextStopID** for the given **TruckID**

 POST: .../NextStop/TruckID
 // This method updates the Trucks table with the **NextStopID** for the truck matching the given **TruckID**

 ### DatabaseInterface Class

 GET: .../Query
 // This method receives a query from any authorized point and converts it to a SQL command.
 It then returns the results of the given query

 ## DeskTop App Classes and Methods